 - Essays and written assignments: I used to write essays and written assignments in pen in a ruled notebook.
 My eldest kids got to use Word and then Google Docs.
-But that's not adequate for kids these days, they want a more polished and professional look and expect tools that let them complement their written creativity with equally creative visuals and presentation.
-Spark Page is superb for this (here's an example created by my youngest son).
+But that's not adequate for kids these days, they want a more polished and professional look and expect tools that let them complement their written creativity with equally creative visuals and presentation, and Spark Page is superb for this.
 Just be sure to specify word counts or document lengths or some other guide, otherwise the kids will spend forever looking for images at the expense of actually writing their assignment.

 - Class projects: One teacher showed me a wonderful example her class created for Martin Luther King Jr. Day, and this idea could be applied to Thanksgiving, Veterans Day, regional or ethnic celebrations, and more.
 The class created a single Spark Page story about MLK, his legacy, and MLK Day.
 Each student also created his and her own Spark Video about what they had learned and described what MLK Day meant to them.
 The teacher then used the Spark Page Glideshow feature to display a picture of each child, and as each child's face appeared on screen, up popped that child's Spark Video.
 (You can embed videos, including those created with Spark Video, inside a Spark Page).
 The final Spark Page was shared with fellow teachers and parents.

 - Classroom signs and posters: Adorn your classroom walls with student ideas, questions, quotes, and more.
-Spark Post is primarily intended for creating images for social media, but lots of teachers are finding that it's a quick and fun tool for combining images and text to create beautiful printed signage.
+Spark Post has images sizes specifically designed for printing, and lots of teachers and librarians are finding that it's a quick and fun tool for combining images and text to create beautiful printed posters and signage.

 - Video journal: Upgrade student journals with video.
 Each journal entry is a Spark Video slide.
 If using devices with cameras the student can even take a picture of the work or assignment.
 Students narrate each journal entry, and at the end of the semester (or year) they'll have a beautiful video recap of their efforts and progress.